Frederic Porter Vinton: European travels

-Frederic spent much of his time traveling the European continent, and it has influenced his work and differentiated it from the American work of the same time, with one reviewer even calling him "an aristocrat of the old school."
+Frederic spent much of his time traveling the European continent, and it has influenced his work and differentiated it from the American work of the same time, with one reviewer even calling him "an aristocrat of the old school".
 In 1875, he traveled to Paris and studied under Léon Bonnat for a season.
 In 1876, he spent a year in Munich in which he spent his time learning under the teachings of Frank Duveneck and the Royal Academy of Munich.
 Later, he returned to Paris for two years, citing his dislike of the German method of impressionism, which included artists such as Lovis Corinth or Max Liebermann.
-While back in France, joined the Acadèmie Julian and was taught under Jean-Pual Lauren.
-In 1882 he traveled to Spain with Robert Blum and William Merritt Chase.
+While back in France, joined the Acadèmie Julian and was taught under Jean-Paul Laurens.
+In 1882, he traveled to Spain with Robert Blum and William Merritt Chase.
 The three artists spent time in Madrid and Toledo, and Frederic studied portraiture by studying Velázquez's previous work.